In Search Of Yummy-ness

 Use the best quality tomatoes that you can get your hands on.

 I used juicy Campari tomatoes when I photographed this recipe because I had some really nice ones on hand and wanted to use them up.
-The type of tomato doesn't really matter, so long as it's a tomato that you enjoy eating raw.

 Some people like to salt their tomatoes (which pulls the moisture out of them), let them sit for a while, then drain them.
-This can help improve the texture of the tomatoes and prevents your salsa from becoming soggy.
+This can help improve the texture of the tomatoes and prevent your salsa from becoming soggy.

 That being said, I don't think this is completely necessary.
 If you're in a rush, you can skip this step.

 Just know that if you put your leftover pico de gallo in the fridge (in an airtight container, please), the salt you seasoned the dish with will pull the moisture out and you'll have a pool of liquid at the bottom of the bowl.
-You will need to drain the mixture (and probably re-adjust the seasoning) before eating it again, but it will still be tasty.

 jalapeno peppers and serrano peppers | InSearchOfYummyness.com

-I managed to find serrano peppers in the produce section of my local Walmart, but if you can't find them you can use jalapeño peppers instead.
+I managed to find serrano peppers in the produce section of my local Walmart, but if you can't find them, you can use jalapeño peppers instead.

-Keep in mind though that a serrano is a spicier pepper than a jalapeño.
+Keep in mind, though, that a serrano is a spicier pepper than a jalapeño.

 You may want to leave the seeds and membranes in the jalapeño peppers to get more heat out of them, whereas doing so with the serrano peppers might make the pico de gallo too spicy for you.
 It really depends on how spicy you want the final dish to be.